1 Realize the right situation

 Hold your bat like a shield in front of you.
 Vertical up, stable in the wrist.
 At any time ready for the attack of the opponent.
 If you move to the net while your bat is dangling somewhere next to your leg somewhere in your hitting hand, you will not be able to play a good volley.
 Rackets up.
 In front of your chest.
 Stable in your hand.

-Now it is time to practice these tennis volley tips.
-We recommend The Preserve at Ironhorse.
+Now it is time to practice your volley in tennis.
+If you want your next shot at a quality volley, The Preserve at Ironhorse not only provides a perfect setting but also offers expert tennis lessons to become the best tennis player you want to be if you want to hit great volleys.
 This members only country club is located in West Palm Beach, Florida and features tennis courts, golf course, swimming pool, gym and lots of social activities to meet and bond with friends.
 For membership info contact them today at (561) 624-5550.